Zero-cycles on varieties over p-adic fields and Brauer groups: zero-cycles on cubic surfaces

 Put $e:=\ord_k(3)$.
 We show the following lemma. \begin{lem} $\cOXeta$ is a discrete valuation ring with absolute ramification index $3e$. \end{lem} \begin{pf} Put $t=x+y+z$.
 Then we have \stepcounter{equation}

 where we put

 In view of \eqref{eq2.thm.cubic}, this implies that $t$ generates the maximal ideal of $\cOXeta$ (and that $u$ belongs to $\cOXeta^\times$).
 Hence $\cOXeta$ is a noetherian one-dimensional local ring with maximal ideal generated by $t$, which is a discrete valuation ring.
 The ramification index of $\cOXeta$ over $\OO_k$ is $3$ by \eqref{eq2.0.thm.cubic}, which implies that the absolute ramification index of $\cOXeta$ is $3e$. \end{pf} Let $\Ah$ be the henselization of $\cOXeta$ as before, and let $K_\eta$ be its fraction field.
-Put $H:=H^2(K_\eta,\mu_3^{\otimes 2})$ in what follows.
-Since $k$ contains $\zeta_3$, we have by Lemma \ref{lem:exact}\,(1), where $U^*H$ denotes the filtration on $H$ defined in \S\ref{sect2-6} and $e'$ denotes $pe/(p-1)=3e/2$.
-As before, by Propositions \ref{prop.ex1}, \ref{prop.ex2} and Theorem \ref{prop.manin}, we ought to show
+We put